What’s one place where you might spend a bit of time on a cruise ship, yet no one talks about it?

 You might have heard rumors that there aren’t many electrical outlets in a cruise cabin.
 It’s true, and one reason we suggest people bring along an outlet adapter to give you more plugs.

-The same limited outlet space applies to bathrooms too.
+The same limited outlet space applies to bathrooms, too.
 In fact, we have been in cabins where there isn’t an outlet available.
 If you need to do things like use a curler or a flat-iron, you have to do so near the outlet in the main part of the cabin.

 Other bathrooms do have outlets, but you need to search for them.
 They typically aren’t near the counter where you would expect.
 Often they are overheard, built into the light.

-Is there a vent?
+Is there a vent for odors?

 If you are self-conscious, you can always run some water or turn up the TV to drown out some of the noise.
 As for smells, those with a balcony can open the door to let in some fresh air or bring along some air freshener.
 We’ve heard good things about Poo-pourri, a spray that you put into the toilet before you go.
 The spray forms a layer over the water, helping to keep smells from escaping.